spectralDNS/shenfun/docs/source/drivencavity.rst

     PX.slice = lambda: slice(0, N[0]-2)
     PY.slice = lambda: slice(0, N[1]-2)

-Note that we still use these bases with the same :math:`N_0 \cdot N_1` quadrature points in real space, but the two highest frequencies have been set to zero.
+Note that we still use these spaces with the same :math:`N_0 \cdot N_1` quadrature points in real space, but the two highest frequencies have been set to zero.

-We have now created all relevant bases for the problem at hand.
+We have now created all relevant function spaces for the problem at hand.
-It remains to combine these bases into tensor product spaces, and to combine tensor product spaces into mixed (coupled) tensor product spaces.
+It remains to combine these spaces into tensor product spaces, and to combine tensor product spaces into mixed (coupled) tensor product spaces.
 From the Dirichlet bases we create two different tensor product spaces, whereas one is enough for the pressure